kei-mp/blog/src/content/blog/quality-as-code.md

 What makes me qualified to talk about this?
 I've worked in various industries and sizes of companies, and recently spent 3 years building up an in-house software product and seeing it through ISO9001 and DNV-CP-0635 audits.
 Writing good, fit-for-purpose software quickly is hard.
 Taking it through audit approvals is another monster.
 And that's ultimately why I'm proposing this case - as a pragmatic way to work better that I believe most people are missing.

 With software version control, changes are tracked line by line with a complete history of who changed what.
 Wondering who put added that obscure requirement?
 The one that doesn't make sense and requires you to jump through two more hoops?
-Software version control aplty has a feature called 'blame' that lists wrote it and when.
+Software version control aptly has a feature called 'blame' that lists wrote it and when.
 If you use a software management system like GitHub, then you could even be linked to who approved the change and see any discussions on it.

 That's the other feature that's built into cheap and easy-to-use software management platforms - a very simple review,  approval, and ownership model that your quality team will hate how easy it is to use, since they'll lose the job security of being the only ones that know how to navigate the mazes they made.